bloc97/Anime4K/README.md

 ![Demo 1](results/Demo/1x1-2x2.png?raw=true)

 Applying sexyCircle2x to 2x2 anime also yields plausible 4x4 "anime", but they do not and will never know if it is truely anime.
-However they trust the algorithm since it is a pixel-network, and must be smarter than their small Pixel brains.
+However they trust the algorithm enough since it is a pixel-network, and must be smarter than their small Pixel brains.

 So the results are:
 sexyCircle2x correctly upscales 1x1 -> 2x2